Dichotic listening: Testing with emotional factors

 An emotional version of the dichotic listening task was developed.
 In this version individuals listen to the same word in each ear but they hear it in either a surprised, happy, sad, angry, or neutral tone.
 Participants are then asked to press a button indicating what tone they heard.
 Usually dichotic listening tests show a right-ear advantage for speech sounds.
 Right-ear/left-hemisphere advantage is expected, because of evidence from Broca's area and Wernicke's area, which are both located in the left hemisphere.
 In contrast, the left ear (and therefore the right hemisphere) is often better at processing nonlinguistic material.
 The data from the emotional dichotic listening task is consistent with the other studies, because participants tend to have more correct responses to their left ear than to the right.
-It is important to note that the emotional dichotic listening task is seemingly harder for the participants than the phonemic dichotic listening task, meaning more incorrect responses were submitted by individuals.
+The emotional dichotic listening task is seemingly harder for the participants than the phonemic dichotic listening task, meaning more incorrect responses were submitted by individuals.